MontpellierRessourcesImagerie/microglia-analyzer/docs/classification.rst

 2. Data augmentation
 ====================

 - **HSV-Hue Augmentation**: The hue augmentation factor for HSV color space.
-Here, we work on grayscale images, so the provided value doesn't matter.
+Here, we work on gray scale images, so the provided value doesn't matter.
 - **HSV-Saturation Augmentation**: The saturation augmentation factor for HSV color space.
 - **HSV-Value Augmentation**: The value augmentation factor for HSV color space.
-It was blocked to 0.01 to avoid making objets in the background visible.
+It was blocked to 0.01 to avoid making objects in the background visible.
 - **Rotation Degrees**: The maximum rotation degrees for data augmentation.
 Here, we allowed a range of 90° in either direction.
 - **Translation**: The maximum translation factor for data augmentation.
 Our objects can be anywhere on images, so we allowed a range of half the image size of each axis.
 - **Scale**: The scaling factor for data augmentation.
 The scale matters a lot to classify microglia, so it was locked to 1.0.